Who Is Tonya Harding?

 I, Tonya: Margot Robbie as Tonya Harding

-A black comedy about Harding's life, I, Tonya, was released in December 2017.
+A dark comedy about Harding's life, I, Tonya, was released in December 2017.
 Starring Margot Robbie as Harding, the movie explores the skater's troubled childhood, professional ascent into the sport and the fallout after the Kerrigan attack.

 The following month brought the two-hour ABC special, Truth and Lies: The Tonya Harding Story, in which Harding discussed her troubled relationship with her mother, her reaction to seeing her life dramatized on the big screen and the incident that propelled her to infamy.